 The above figures are only those used by "Morecambe & Wise Insurance Services" but they should provide you with a guide - now get some building insurance quotes.

-Compare thousands of mortgages using our Mortgage Comparison service or get professional help from a qualified independent mortgage advisor and see how much you could save on your mortgage payments.
+Get professional help from a qualified independent mortgage advisor and see how much you could save on your mortgage payments.
 There's no obligation, just plain good advice.